hashcloak/Meson/docs/docs/docs.md

   -provider # Flag to indicate you only want a provider config
 ```

-This will make a directory called `output/provider-name` with a file called `identity.public.pem` Send us your public key to [info@hashcloak.com](info@hashcloak.com).
+This will make a directory called `output/provider-name` with a file called `identity.public.pem`.
+Send us your public key to [info@hashcloak.com](info@hashcloak.com).
 We will then get your node added as a provider.
 Once you give is your public key you can get your node running with:

 ```bash
 docker service create \